epiverse-connect/epiverse-search/design/test-cases.md

 would like to get finalsize, odin, pomp.

-- For the query, "Estimate the dispersion parameter of an outbreak", we would like to get bpmodels or modelSSE.
+- For the query, "Estimate the dispersion parameter of an outbreak", we would like to get epichains or modelSSE.